williamnguyen-activecyber/okta.github.io/_source/quickstart/react/default-example.md

 At the end of the React instructions you can choose your server type to learn more about post-authentication workflows, such as verifying tokens that your React application can send to your server.

+Starting from scratch with React?
+Our [React + Okta Auth SDK](/code/react/okta_react) walkthrough will help you setup a new React application and cover the same topics as this quickstart.

 ## Prerequisites
 If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).